Safeguarding Policy

 • Where a vulnerable adult is assessed as not having the ‘mental capacity’ to make this decision, in this case appropriate representatives/advocates should be consulted, however the final decision will be made by the Merthyr Cynon Foodbank Safeguarding Officer.

-• Where a crime has taken place and there is an overriding public duty for the police to investigate.
+• Where a crime has taken place and there is an overriding public duty for the

 • Where other adults at risk and/or children may be at risk of harm from the

-person/group/agency suspected of causing abuse
+person/group/agency suspected of causing abuse.

 In making the decision whether to share information without consent consideration will therefore be given to the seriousness and pervasiveness of the abuse: the ability of the individual to make decisions; the effect of the abuse on the individual in question and on others; whether a criminal offence has occurred; and whether there is a need for others to know (e.g. to protect others who may not be involved in the immediate situation).